-Guidelines for Dance Research and Reconstruction
+Twenty Guidelines for Dance Research and Reconstruction

-This trend is appearing in most branches of historical dance, urging dancers to come up with increasingly authentic reconstructions.
+This trend is appearing in most branches of historical dance, inspiring dancers to come up with increasingly authentic reconstructions.
 And many are responding with their own explorations into uncharted areas,

-1) Do your own research, using primary sources.
+1. Do your own research, using primary sources.

 but many dance histories quote other dance histories, which have quoted previous dance histories.
 Errors mount exponentially in the process, especially on the Web.
 Not only are the fallacies passed on, but the unfortunate

 There are also in-between grey areas that scholars enjoy debating: Are interviews based on distant memories primary or secondary sources?
 How trustworthy are dance descriptions in novels written at the time?
 If a primary source in German is translated into English, is it still primary?
 Either way, use your common sense awareness of the inherent shortcomings of some sources.